Is it Possible to Do a 1031 Exchange to a REIT?

-Pros and Cons of a 1031 Exchange into an UPREIT
+Pros and Cons of Exchanging into an UPREIT

 For an investor, the primary benefits of the UPREIT approach are simplicity and speed.
 Contributing property to an operating partnership is a less stressful and more efficient way of finding a “replacement” property in a 1031 Exchange.
 In addition, this is a passive investment, which allows investors to collect dividends from their shares in the partnership.

 However, REITs are selective.
 They aren’t going to let every single property into the UPREIT.
-Typically, they are looking for large, institutional quality assets that will be beneficial to the partnership.
-Unfortunately, these are not the properties that most individual investors own.
+Typically, they are looking for large, institutional quality assets that will benefit the partnership.
+Unfortunately, these are not the properties most individual investors own.
 So, despite the fact that the transaction can be more simple from a process perspective, it can be more challenging to actually get the property into the partnership.
 Fortunately, there are alternatives.

-For investors seeking alternative replacement property options that aren’t an UPREIT, there are two that are common, Tenants in Common (TIC) properties and Delaware Statutory Trusts (DST).
+For investors seeking alternative replacement property options that aren’t an UPREIT, there are two common options; Tenants in Common (TIC) properties and Delaware Statutory Trusts (DST).

 In a Delaware Statutory Trust, an investor can sell their property and use the proceeds to purchase an interest in a specialized type of trust that owns and operates an institutional quality commercial real estate asset.
 IRS Revenue Ruling 2004-86 permits a DST Investment/DST Property to be used as a replacement in a 1031 Exchange.
 DST investment opportunities are offered by many major real estate firms and can be easily discovered through a simple internet search.

-Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon, a TIC or DST may be a better fit than an UPREIT.
+Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon one of these options may be a better fit than an UPREIT.

 Conclusions & Summary

-A 1031 Exchange is a specific type of real estate transaction that allows an investor to defer their liability on a taxable gain realized from the sale of an investment property.
+A 1031 Exchange is a specific type of real estate transaction that allows an investor to defer paying taxes realized from the sale of an investment property.
 While they can provide major tax benefits, one of the challenges in a 1031 Exchange is finding a suitable replacement property within the defined time constraints.

 As an UPREIT alternative, investors can use their sale proceeds to purchase a fractional share of an asset using the Tenants In Common (TIC) ownership structure.
-Or, they can use the sale proceeds to purchase shares in a Delaware Statutory Trust (DST).
-Both TIC and DST qualify for full tax deferral under 1031 Exchange rules.
+Or, they can use the sale proceeds to purchase shares in a Delaware Statutory Trust.
+Both of these qualify for full tax deferral under 1031 Exchange rules.

-1031 Exchanges can be complicated transactions and all investors considering one should consult with their tax advisor, attorney, and/or CPA prior to beginning the process.
+Finally, a note about suitability.
+1031 Exchanges are not suitable for all investors.
+Each investor has their own set of unique financial circumstances, return requirements, and risk tolerance.
+It is always a best practice to work with a tax advisor, financial planner, or tax attorney to ensure the transaction is the right fit for the circumstances.
 In addition, they should always use a qualified intermediary to ensure the transaction runs smoothly and within the designated time frames.
 Otherwise, it could become a taxable event.

-To learn more about our investment opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.
+If you would like to learn more about our commercial real estate investment opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.